OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-generichost-net6.0-nrt/docs/apis/FakeApi.md

 <a name="testclientmodel"></a>
 # **TestClientModel**
-> ModelClient TestClientModel (ModelClient modelClient)
+> ModelClient TestClientModel (ModelClient? modelClient)

 To test \"client\" model